5 Things Your Heart Wants You to Know

 Help your heart by eating low cholesterol foods, such as fruits, vegetables and multi-grain items.
 Foods lower in cholesterol reduce your risk of high blood pressure and heart disease because they don’t create plaque in your arteries.

 Know your numbers.
 Check your blood pressure regularly.
-You can attend a blood pressure screening or talk to your primary care doctor.
+Talk to your primary care doctor to get checked.

 5. Quit smoking and your heart will thank you